About the Welfare Fund

 What are my rights of appeal?

-Decisions of the Executive Director and the staff are subject to review by the Trustees upon appeal.
+Decisions of the Executive Director and the staff are subject only to review by the Trustees upon appeal.
 The Fund Office uniformly applies all rules.
 The action of the Fund Office is subject only to review by the Board of Trustees.
-An appeal must be filed with the Fund Office within sixty (60) days of denial of the claim, by submitting notice in writing to the Board of Trustees, United Federation of Teachers Welfare Fund, 52 Broadway 7th floor, New York, New York 10004.
-The Trustees shall act on the appeal within a reasonable period of time and render their decision in writing, which shall be final, conclusive, and binding on all persons.
+An appeal must be filed with the Fund Office within sixty days of denial of the claim, by submitting notice in writing to the Board of Trustees, United Federation of Teachers Welfare Fund, 52 Broadway, 7th Floor, New York, New York 10004.
+The appeal must contain reasons supporting why a decision should be overturned.
+Supporting documentation should also be submitted.
+The Trustees shall act on the appeal within a reasonable period of time and render their 15 decision in writing, which shall be final, conclusive, and binding on all persons.
 If the Trustees have denied your appeal, and you still believe you are entitled to the benefit, you have a right to file suit in the New York State Supreme Court.

 Do the contributions to the UFT Welfare Fund become part of the general treasury of the union?